Jorge Soler Player Props: Marlins vs. Red Sox

-Jorge Soler -- .194 average over his past 10 games -- will be in action for the Miami Marlins against the Boston Red Sox, with Kaleb Ort on the mound, on June 28 at 7:10 PM ET.
+Jorge Soler, with a slugging percentage of .270 in his past 10 games -- including one home run -- will be in action for the Miami Marlins versus the Boston Red Sox, with Brayan Bello on the mound, June 29 at 6:10 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Red Sox.
+He had a hitless performance in his last game (0-for-3) against the Red Sox.

 Jorge Soler Game Info & Props vs. the Red Sox